Enterprise Value (TEV) | Quick Primer

 Cost of Capital

 Cost of CapitalWhat is Cost of Capital?
-The Cost of Capital is the minimum rate of return, or hurdle rate, required on an investment for the incremental risk undertaken to be rational from a risk-reward standpoint....
+The Cost of Capital is the minimum rate of return, or hurdle rate, required on a particular investment for the incremental risk undertaken to be rational from a risk-reward st...

 -